opendatahub-io-contrib/jupyterhub-singleuser-profiles/docs/ui_configuration.md

 The admin has the ability to configure most parts of the UI to some extent.

-The Ui configuration section has this structure by default:
+The UI configuration section has this structure by default:

 ```
 ui: